deanturpin/spectrum-analyser/readme.md

 The twiddle array is the most computationally expensive procedure.

-Only half the twiddle array is needed.
+Only half of the twiddle array is needed.

 Aim for the compiler to do as much as possible up front: optimise away the calculation.